 We make it easy to get your flu shot!
-Please schedule online or call the office to schedule your flu shot today.
+Please schedule online or call your Primary Care office to schedule your flu shot today.

 Please Note: Flu Shot Clinics are for General Physician and Great Lakes Cardiovascular patients.
 If you would like to become a patient to participate, please call the respective office and we will be happy to assist you.